-Elizabeth Pagliarini, age 52, currently serves as our Chief Operating Officer, Chief Financial Officer and Treasurer and has been with the Company since June 2014.
-She has served as Chief Financial Officer and Treasurer since September 2014 and Chief Operating Officer since August 2019.
+Elizabeth Pagliarini, age 53, was appointed as our Chief Executive Officer and Secretary, as well as a member of our Board of Directors, in July 2023, the term of which expires on the date of the 2024 Annual Meeting, and has been with the Company since June 2014.
+She previously served as our Chief Financial Officer and Treasurer since September 2014 and Chief Operating Officer since August 2019.
 Ms. Pagliarini is a seasoned executive with over 30 years of experience in financial services and investment banking having held positions including chief executive officer, president, chief financial officer and chief compliance officer.
 Ms. Pagliarini successfully broke the "glass ceiling" in her mid-twenties as chief executive officer and chairwoman of the board of an investment brokerage subsidiary of a public company in Beverly Hills, California.
 She also co-founded a boutique investment bank and registered broker-dealer.
 Prior to working at Summit, Ms. Pagliarini was a principal at a securities litigation and financial consulting firm since 2001 and chief compliance officer and FINOP (financial and operations principal) at a Los Angeles-based investment bank from 2005-2008.
 Ms. Pagliarini received her Bachelor of Science in Business Administration with a concentration in Finance from Valparaiso University where she was honored with their highest academic award, the Presidential Scholarship.
 She is also a Certified Fraud Examiner (CFE).

-Ms. Pagliarini is a member of the Board of Directors of First Foundation Inc. (NASDAQ: FFWM), and serves on its audit, compensation and nominating and governance committees.
+Ms. Pagliarini is a member of the Board of Directors of First Foundation Inc. (NYSE: FFWM), and serves on its risk, compensation and nominating and governance committees.
 She has served as Chairwoman of the Mission Viejo, California Investment Advisory Commission and is an advisory board member of The CFO Executive Summit of Southern California.
 In addition, she proudly serves on the Emeritus Board of Directors for Forever Footprints, a non-profit organization that provides support to families that have suffered the loss of a baby during pregnancy or infancy and educates the medical community to improve quality of care and response.
 In 2020, Ms. Pagliarini was awarded with the Lifetime Achievement Award at the Orange County Business Journal's CFO of the Year Awards after receiving nominations for CFO of the Year in both 2019 and 2020.
 She has also been named one of "20 Women to Watch" by OC Metro magazine and nominated for The Orange County Business Journal's Women in Business Award.
 Additionally, she has been honored by Step Up Women's Network as the recipient of their prestigious Commitment to Philanthropy Volunteer Award and by Forever Footprints as the winner of their Compassion Award.